CedricGuillemet/babylonnative_flutter/README.md

 ## Status

-Thhis plugin is a work in progress, non production-ready.
+This plugin is a work in progress, non production-ready.
 PRs are welcome.

 ## Todo
 - [x] Android PoC